lskatz/Kalamari/paper/paper.md

 ## Summary

-Kalamari is a comprehensive resource that represents genomes from a diverse organisms of public health concern.
+Kalamari is a comprehensive resource that represents genomes from diverse organisms of public health concern.
 It aims to provide researchers and public health professionals with easy access to high quality genomic references.

 ## Statement of Need

-Public Health laboratories sequence whole genomes daily for genomic epidemiology, ie, to track pathogen spread [@armstrong2019pathogen].
+Public Health laboratories sequence microbial pathogens daily for genomic epidemiology, i.e., to track pathogen spread [@armstrong2019pathogen].
-Usually, this is in the form of whole genome sequencing (WGS) from cultures, but it can come from reflect cultures from samples like stool, or could be actual metegenomics samples [@huang2017metagenomics].
+Usually, this surveillance is in the form of whole genome sequencing (WGS) from single cultures, but it can come from reflex cultures from samples like stool, or could be from metagenomic samples [@huang2017metagenomics].
-In isolate WGS samples, one might want to perform a quality check to make sure that the sample is not contaminated and is virtually 100% the target sample.
+In single isolate WGS samples, one might want to perform a quality check to ensure that the sample is not contaminated and is virtually 100% of the target organism.
-In metagenomics samples, one might want to classify all reads that confidently match a reference taxonomy database.
+In metagenomic samples, one might want to confirm that all reads confidently match a reference taxonomy database.

-Other similar databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb].
-However ironically due to their advantages of being so comprehensive, they become disadvantageous for our specific purposes: 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq] and therefore become less informative for pathogen surveillance.
+While other databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb], which due to their being so comprehensive, they become disadvantageous for our specific purposes: 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq] and thus become less informative for pathogen surveillance.

-Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and even genomes of common contaminants.
+Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and genomes of common contaminants.
 These genomes can be used for contamination detection and for metagenomic analysis.

 ## Features